CLOK logo Cleveland Orienteering Klub

 Location:

-Parking will be along the edge of Moor Lane, just north of the Silton Forest public car park at grid reference SE 467938.
-The postcode is YO7 2LL and the What3words reference is ///secrets.sharpened.both.
+Parking will be in the Silton Forest public car park at grid reference SE 467936.
+The postcode is YO7 2LL and the What3words reference is ///purified.badly.storm.

 Click on the link to see a map.
 You can zoom in (and, optionally, switch to Satellite mode) to see the details of the final approach to the event.
 You can also get directions if you put in your starting location.